 The New Jersey statute of limitations for personal injury cases can be found at New Jersey Revised Statutes section 2A:14-2.

 In some personal cases, the party you’re trying to hold responsible for your injuries may claim that you're actually to blame (at least partially).
 If you do share some level of liability for the underlying accident, it can end up affecting the total amount of compensation you can receive from any other at-fault parties.

 So, let’s say you’re rear-ended at a stoplight, but one of your four brake lights wasn’t working at the time of the accident.
 During a civil trial, the jury decides that you were 15 percent at fault for the accident, while the other driver was 85 percent to blame.
 Your damages -- injuries, vehicle damage, etc. -- add up to $10,000.
 How does your share of the fault affect your compensation?
-Under New Jersey's modified comparative negligence rule, your compensation will be reduced to $8,500 (or the $10,000 total minus the $1,500 that represents your share of fault for the accident.)
+Under New Jersey's modified comparative negligence rule, your compensation will be reduced to $8,500 (or the $10,000 total minus the $1,500 -- 15 percent -- that represents your share of fault for the accident.)